 Fair and responsible remuneration

-Steps that have been taken to improve the lives of the most junior employees:
+Steps that have been taken to improve the lives of the most junior employees are as follows:

 The Italtile Group administers incentive schemes to encourage and reward delivery of its strategic priorities over the short, medium and long term.
-The short-term incentive focuses on achieving business targets in that financial year, while the long- term incentive closely aligns the interests of executives with shareholders over the longer term.
+The short-term incentive focuses on achieving business targets in that financial year, while the long-term incentive closely aligns the interests of executives with shareholders over the longer term.
 It is also a retention mechanism.

-As per the policy on LTIs, there are three long- term incentive schemes within the Italtile Group, each rewarding performance in an appropriate manner, designed to reward and retain key personnel.
+As per the policy on LTIs, there are three long-term incentive schemes within the Italtile Group, each rewarding performance in an appropriate manner, designed to reward and retain key personnel.
 The LTIs include:

 Qualifying criteria for the LTIs are as per the executive scorecards.

 - The qualifying criteria specific to SARS awards are the short- term strategic initiatives and operational KPIs per the executive scorecards.

-- In line with Italtile Group's remuneration philosophy of partnership and in accordance with Italtile Group's recognition of the importance of efficient and transparent succession planning within the Italtile Group, Italtile established the scheme in order to retain and incentivise selected high-performing employees, identified by the Remuneration Committee from time to time, with a proven track record for their contribution to the growth and sustainability of the Italtile Group.
+- In line with the Group's remuneration philosophy of partnership and in accordance with the Group's recognition of the importance of efficient and transparent succession planning, Italtile established the scheme to retain and incentivise selected high-performing employees, identified by the Remuneration Committee from time to time, with a proven track record of their contribution to the growth and sustainability of the Group.

 - Performance targets for each award are set by the Remuneration Committee.
-The targets include headline earnings per share ("HEPS"), return on invested capital ("ROIC") and individual performance targets as appropriate, considering the role of the employee, and are weighted at the time of the award.
+The targets include HEPS, return on invested capital ("ROIC") and individual performance targets as appropriate, considering the role of the employee, and are weighted at the time of the award.

-- The number of shares allocated for all share schemes (SARS, existing Executive Retention scheme and this new Retention Scheme) cannot exceed 154 999 923 shares, being 12% of issued shares.
+- The number of shares allocated for all share schemes ("SARS", existing Executive Retention Scheme and the new Retention Scheme) cannot exceed 154 999 923 shares, being 11,7% of issued shares.

-- The number of Trust Shares linked to units that may be acquired by any participant in terms of this deed of trust, when added to the number of Italtile shares which are issued and/or transferred to the same participant under the SARS, Italtile Retention Scheme and the former Executive Retention Plan, may not exceed 20 666 656 Italtile shares, being 1,6% of issued shares.
+- The number of shares linked to units that may be acquired by any participant in terms of the scheme, when added to the number of Italtile shares which are issued and/or transferred to the same participant under the SARS, Italtile Retention Scheme and the former Executive Retention Plan, may not exceed 20 666 656 Italtile shares, being 1,6% of issued shares.

-- This scheme is a mechanism to retain and reward selected high-performing Ceramic Industries executives and senior management in line with the Group's values and philosophy of partnership.
-Subscription shares are issued to participants without monetary payment being made for such shares.
-The consideration of the shares is the rendering of services by the participant over the restricted period.
+- This scheme is a mechanism to retain and reward selected high-performing Ceramic executives and senior management in line with the Group's values and philosophy of partnership.
+Shares are held in escrow for participants without monetary payment being made for such shares.
+The consideration of the shares is the rendering of services by the participant over the retention period.
 Participants receive dividends from the date of issue of awards.
-The shares are held in trust until the end of the retention period (restricted period) of five years, at which time the shares are transferred out of Escrow to the participant if performance targets are achieved.
+The shares are held in escrow until the end of the retention period of five years, at which time the shares are transferred out of escrow to the participant if performance targets are achieved.

 Malus and clawback

-The Committee has the discretion to clawback the pre-tax proceeds of variable pay including any short-term incentives, discretionary payments or share awards received by employees in the event of a trigger event.
+The Committee has the discretion to clawback the pre-tax proceeds of variable pay including any short-term incentives, discretionary payments or share awards received by employees and/or directors in the case of a trigger event.